 Paul holds a Master degree (Mechanical Engineering) from the University of Twente (Netherlands) and a MBA from the Cass Business School (UK).

-Peter Howell is Drilling & Wells Excellence Manager in the Oil and Gas Institute at RGU.
-He was previously Wells Manager for TAQA in the UK and prior to that ran the ADTI drilling and completions “turnkey” business in Aberdeen.
-He originally graduated as a Mechanical Engineer and is a Chartered Engineer and Fellow of the Institution of Mechanical Engineers.
-Peter has been in the oil industry for 34 years working mostly in the UK and Norway.
+Bryan Atchison is Drilling and Wells Excellence Manager in the Oil and Gas Institute at RGU.
+He was previously Wells Manager for Valiant Petroleum and Silverstone in the UK.
+He originally graduated with Honours as a Mechanical Engineer and proceeded to gain a Masters in Petroleum Engineering.
+Bryan has been in the oil industry for 33 years working predominantly in the UK and Denmark.

 Phil joined RGU from BP, and brings more than 28 years of experience as a senior oil & gas professional, with a proven track record of knowledge, and achievement in Drilling and Wells Operations.
 Phil has spent the last 15 years in learning and development leadership roles, expanding the learning experience gained utilising Drilling and Well Control Simulators, similar to the RGU Drilling and Wells, P&A Simulators in Aberdeen.

 Phil said: “I am delighted to be part of the RGU oil and gas institute at this challenging time for the industry and I am keen to expand the RGU DART Simulators capabilities further for the oil and gas industry to take advantage of our technology, in improving their business performance whether that be in drilling or wells performance, de-commissioning P&A requirements in reducing costs for such projects by accessing our simulator facilities.